Al Cislowski

 "I spoke with my eyes closed to a voice recorder."

-In all the years Anczel, Al, Cislowski has always been very quiet about his past.
-However, in 2017, at the age of 88, Anczel decided it was time to tell his story so his children, grandchildren and great-grandchildren can remember him as he is and was.
+In all the years, Anczel (Al) Cislowski has always been very quiet about his past.
+However, in 2017, at 88, Anczel decided it was time to tell his story so his children, grandchildren, and great-grandchildren could remember him as he was.

 Childhood memories